-If you use a Windows SSPI-enabled curl binary and do either Negotiate or NTLM authentication then you can tell curl to select the user name and password from your environment by specifying a single colon with this option: "-U:".
+If you use an SSPI-enabled curl binary and do NTLM authentication, you can force curl to pick up the user name and password from your environment by simply specifying a single colon with this option: "-U :".

 --url <URL>

 Specify a URL to fetch.
 This option is mostly handy when you want to specify URL(s) in a config file.